MicrosoftDocs/PowerShell-Docs/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] PR is targeted at the _staging_ branch
 - [ ] All relevant versions updated
 - [ ] Includes content related to issues and PRs - see [Closing issues using keywords][key].
-- [ ] This PR is ready to merge and is not **Work in Progress**
-  - If the PR is work in progress, please add the prefix `WIP:` or `[WIP]` to the beginning of the title and remove the prefix when the PR is ready.
+- [ ] This PR is ready to merge and is not **Work in Progress**.
+If the PR is work in progress, please add the prefix `WIP:` or `[WIP]` to the beginning of the title and remove the prefix when the PR is ready.

 [contrib]: https://docs.microsoft.com/powershell/scripting/community/contributing/overview
 [key]: https://help.github.com/en/articles/closing-issues-using-keywords